Image 1 of 7

-Private Custom Roast Session at OB Coffee Cycle: FEB/MAR 2026
+Private Custom Roast Session at OB Coffee Cycle: MAR/APRIL 2026

-You will take home the coffee you roast (for resale perhaps) and you will get a detailed PDF of the roast profile, including roast curve and all power, air, drum speed adjustments.
+You will take home the coffee you roast (for resale perhaps) and we can email you detailed PDF of the roast profile which includes the roast curve and all power, air, drum speed adjustments.

 Coffee Cycle (OB location)